Shock-headed Peter & other Classics

 - burned by Hitler

 - used by Stalin to name a gun

 - made into an Oscar-winning movie by Disney

 In contrast, Munro Leaf also wrote books which reflected the strict child-raising style of the time.
 His 3 and 30 Watchbirds (1941) condemns behaviours such as shoe-scuffing, primping, mumbling, moaning, fidgeting, sassing and wasting food.
-Some of it is in the spirit of war-time frugality but some Watchbirds are a bit extreme:
+Some of it is in the spirit of war-time frugality but some Watchbirds use some extreme scare-tactics: